purpose of ECE 472 is to introduce to students the subject of Power System

 course will start with an introduction to the Power System Protection and

-proceeds with describing philosophies utilized for protection of a modern
+proceeds with describing philosophies utilized for protection of a modern power

-principles of existing schemes which are practiced by the relay engineer.
+of existing schemes which are practiced by the relay engineer.

 of protection schemes to components of the power system such as